pawlos/it-is-not-a-joke/README.md

 ![](images/Brooklyn_99_bank_hacking.png)

-This appaers to be be Swift programming langauge and an example of using JSON converter into an object.
+This appears to be be Swift programming language and an example of using JSON converter into an object.

 ## Elementary:

 ### Season 3 episode 4: Bella
-Artifficial intelligence named Bella.
+Artificial intelligence named Bella.

 ![](images/Elementary_bella.png)